maks-senstile/challenge-backend/README.md

 - After the service receives a request it stores an order object in our DB and sends a request to a provider.
 Then the system tries to handle the order async.
 We just update orders status to `PROCESSING` and set an id issued by a provider.
 Note: for this challenge we don't care about the final response from providers
 - For evey single action we have to send an event to a messaging system (e.q. kafka, sns etc).
 Here we just emulate it in `EventsService` (please don't implement a real messaging provider)
 - We noticed that in current solution we are losing some outgoing events about deliveryOrders.
-We MUST 100% notify listeners regarding any statuses of deliveryOrders.
+We MUST 100% notify listeners regarding any statuses of orders.
 That means a new solution should be designed to cover the requirement.
-For example an deliveryOrder has been sent to payment system, we updated a status to `AWAITING_PAYMENT` in database, and then we have to send an event.
-What if the notification was failed to send (e.q. connection issues to a messaging provider) but we stored an deliveryOrder in DB?
+For example an order has been sent to a provider, we updated a status to `PROCESSING` in database, and then we have to send an event.
+What if the event was failed to send (e.q. connection issues to a messaging provider) but we updated the order in DB?

 #### Steps to proceed: